MichaelCASC5/ManyWorldsChess/README.txt

 Michael Calle - Many Worlds Chess

+*** HOW TO LAUNCH ***

+    It's very easy.
+Go the command line, navigate to the directory the program resides in, and enter the command: javac *.java;java Driver.java
+    This will compile and execute the code.
+Please note that you will need Java installed to be able to do this.

 *** DESCRIPTION ***

     The purpose of this program is to play with the idea of a quantum Chess game.
 Although my understanding of the theory of quantum physics is not the strongest, I created this program with this in mind: